 1,000 external stones replaced - the biggest of which was the size of a double mattress

-During the stonework restoration, 3D scans and handling models were made by Bradford University of key pieces of carving, including the 4 keystone heads from above the original entrance
+During the stonework restoration, 3D scans and handling models were made by Bradford College of key pieces of carving, including the 4 keystone heads from above the original entrance

 The Italian mosaic flooring that commemorated the 50th anniversary of the Hall in 1903 has been restored and revealed in the ground floor bar area